Generalized Unitarity Method for Worldline Field Theory: Observables in worldline field theory

 \subsection{Complexified kinematics}

-Notice that the on-shell condition for worldline fluctuation $\omega^2=0$ (\Eq{LSZ}) implies that $\omega=0$ because $\omega$ is a scalar.
+Notice that the on-shell condition for a worldline fluctuation $\omega^2=0$ (\Eq{LSZ}) implies that $\omega=0$ because $\omega$ is a scalar.
 Thus, the cut \Eq{eq:unitaritycutz} only contains information about the double pole in $\omega$ but not the simple pole.
 Conversely, one can only recover the double pole from sub-amplitudes.
 As we have explained in the introduction, in the spirit of EFT, we would like to use unitarity to fix the amplitudes up to contact terms.
-To this end, we complexify the worldline fluctuation energy such that the LSZ procedure extracts also the single pole in $\omega$.
-More precisely, we denote the complexified energies $\omega$ and $\bomega$.
-The on-shell condition now becomes $\bomega\omega=0$, allowing either $\bomega$ or $\omega$ to be non-zero onshell.
-We will denote amplitudes with complexified external worldline fluctuation energies as:
+To this end, we complexify the worldline fluctuation energy such that the LSZ procedure also extracts the single pole in $\omega$.
+More precisely, we denote the complexified energies by $\omega$ and $\bomega$, which are independent variables with $\omega^*\neq\bomega$.
+The on-shell condition now becomes $\bomega\omega=0$, allowing either $\bomega$ or $\omega$ to be non-zero on shell.
+We will denote amplitudes with complexified external worldline fluctuation energies as\footnote{The regularity of the correlation functions in the limit is guaranteed by a soft theorem that we will prove in Sec.~\ref{sec:softth}.}